nathancarter/how2data/database/tasks/How to do a two-sided hypothesis test for a sample mean/description.md

  * How to compute a confidence interval for a sample mean
  * How to do a two-sided hypothesis test for two sample means
  * How to do a one-sided hypothesis test for two sample means
+ * How to do a hypothesis test for a mean difference (matched pairs)
+ * How to do a hypothesis test for a population proportion